 In his more ethical and mystical works Teilhard asked himself what a theologian could do with this law?
 A unuversal law, of course, makes no exceptions, not even for theologians.
-As a priest Teilhard had to study theology - something he hated as he confessed later on.
+As a priest Teilhard had to study theology - something he often hated as he confessed later on.
 The challenge was in seeing how this law could participate in the quest for the human 'interior'.
 He reasoned that true theology should guide us closer to God and should give us feelings of compatability with His creation.
 Authentic theology should bind, not separate.

 (In this context we can remember the German poet Gotthold Ephraim Lessing who, in his play 'Nathan der Weise' wrote that true religion can be recognised only by its fruits of love.
-This statement gave rise to much indignation in theologian circles at the time, especially when the playwright claimed that both judaism and christianity, as well as islam have a right to credibility.
+This statement gave rise to much indignation among theologians at the time, especially when the playwright claimed that both judaism and christianity, as well as islam have a right to credibility.
 Nowadays a remark like this would hardly create a stir and would bring relief rather than anger).

 Atoms are either attracted towards each other or repel each other.
 Thus they form molecules of greater complexity, according to their disposition.
 Theology-consciousness, therefore, must seek and has to be attracted towards total divine consciousness.
-Throughout the ages the Bible in its interpretations should ideally be a witness of this quest in order to be called a 'revelation'.
+Throughout the centuries the Bible and its interpretations should ideally be a witness of this quest in order to be trully called a 'revelation'.

-At all times many different people have quoted the Bibble, allegorically, symbolically and historically.
+At all times many different people have appealed to the Bibble interpreting it allegorically, symbolically and historically.
 But, as Dante emphatically expressed in his 'Divina Comedia': "On each level of consciousness we can follow man on his quest through life, however the overview can only be reached when all levels can be observed at once."
 You have to be open to all levels, to all aspects.
 The effort of interpretation in religion should not only be from a historical view, or from an allegorical or symbolical perspective.
 No, the effort should be directed towards clarity in every way.
-(Dante, as you probably know, on his endeavour, was lead through hell by Vergil in the 'Divina Comedia'.
+(Dante, as you probably know, in his endeavours, was led through hell by Vergil in the 'Divina Comedia'.
 He encountered there many examples of inappropriately-used consciousness.
-And not only by villains, but also popes, kings and tradesmen were dwelling there.
+And not only of villains, but also popes, kings and tradesmen were dwelling there.
 By their selfishness during their lives, and their lust for riches, power and sensuality they had brought about misery on earth.
 In poetical terms Dante gave us this vision to hold up a mirror to us all).

-Allegorically, Dante shows us insights in history, in politics, in sociology and characterology.
-It tends to support Teilhard's evolutionary tenet: the streams of convergence and divergence, the streams of attraction and repulsion.
+Allegorically, Dante shows us insights into history, into politics, into sociology and characterology.
+This tends to support Teilhard's evolutionary tenet: the streams of convergence and divergence, the streams of attraction and repulsion.
 The measure of self-involvement decides the outcome, or otherwise the measure of altruism.
-When

-Dante ascends the mountain of purification it is Beatrice's unconditional love that brings him into paradise.
+When Dante ascends the mountain of purification it is Beatrice's unconditional love that brings him into paradise.